-Each school shall administer assessments of student performance using methods developed by the State Board of Education under 16 V.S.A. § 164(9).
+Each school district and independent school-shall administer assessments of student performance using methods developed by the State Board of Education under 16 V.S.A. § 164(9).
 Students who are unable to participate in district or state assessments shall be given an alternate assessment in accordance with law.
 Each school shall account for 100 percent of its students regarding their participation in the state assessments.